Skip to main content

 Get pre-printed NFC cards from the Zaparoo Shop which directly supports the project!

-NTAG cards are available from Amazon, eBay, and AliExpress by searching for the standard and form factor (e.g. "NTAG215 NFC card", "NTAG215 NFC sticker").
-AliExpress has them in bulk at low prices.
-Make sure you search for "NTAG215" specifically, as generic NFC tags are often MIFARE Classic which has limited compatibility.
+NTAG cards are available from Amazon, eBay, and AliExpress by searching for the standard and form factor, such as "NTAG215 NFC card" or "NTAG215 NFC sticker".
+Search for NTAG215 specifically, because generic NFC tag listings may be MIFARE Classic, which has limited compatibility.

 NFC toys